JeffersonLab/evio/README.md

     Use scons -H for help about command-line options.

-Although fairly self-explanatory, if on Jefferson Lab's CUE system with Redhat 7, execute:
+Although fairly self-explanatory executing:

     1. cd <evio dir>
     2. scons install

 will compile and install all the code.
-By default, all libraries, executables and includes are installed under the directory given by the CODA env variable.
+Note that for C/C++, only Linux and Darwin (Mac OSX) operating systems are supported.
+By default, the libraries and executables are placed into the $CODA/<arch>/lib and bin subdirectories (eg. Linux-x86_64/lib).
 If the command line options –prefix, --incdir, --libdir, or –bindir are used, they take priority.
+Be sure to change your LD_LIBRARY_PATH environmental variable to include the correct lib directory.

 To compile a debug version, execute: